baumanab/udacity_ABTesting/README.md

 ### Number of Samples vs. Power
-To reduce the complexity of this analysis my intial approach will not deploy the Bonferroni correction.
+My intial approach will not deploy the Bonferroni correction, that decision will be made based on my final choice of evaluation metrics and associated criteria.
 Pageviews required for each metric were calculated using an alpha value of 0.05 and beta value of 0.2.

 **_Pageviews for Each Evaluation Metric to Achieve Target Statistical Power_**